 Element not clickable at point (x,y).
 Other element would receive the click:

-- the Element is inside your view port.
+- check whether the Element is actually visible in the Test Step Screenshot(inside the Browser view port).
 If the Element is not inside the view, add a Test Step to scroll to the Element.